uhlerlab/image2reg/README.md

 bash scripts/run_selected_targets.sh
 ```

 As before the path in the first line needs to be adjusted and the required config files as well as data resource are assumed to be available.
-The data corresponding data is part of the available optional data resources but can also be efficiently generated from the output of the output of image preprocessing step (see step 1.1.) using the notebook ```notebooks/other/cv_specific_targets_data_split.ipynb```.
+The corresponding data is part of the available optional data resources but can also be efficiently generated from the output of the output of image preprocessing step (see step 1.1.) using the notebook ```notebooks/other/cv_specific_targets_data_split.ipynb```.

 To obtain the image embeddings in the leave-one-target-out evaluation scheme the related experiments can be performed by calling
 ```